-Moorfield Primary School is a mixed 4 - 11 Foundation School with 280 pupils currently on role serving the market town of Newport, Shropshire.
+Moorfield Primary School is a mixed 4 - 11 Foundation School with 279 pupils on role serving the market town of Newport, Shropshire.
 It is a single form entry school for Foundation and Key Stage One children, becoming a form and a half entry in Key Stage Two, Year 3 due to the intake of children from local infant schools.

 We are set in fantastic grounds which give us plenty of scope for extending the children's learning experiences beyond the confines of the classroom.
-We are also fortunate to have a very well developed ICT provision.
+We are also fortunate to have a very well-developed IT provision.